๐Ÿ‡บ๐Ÿ‡ธap us history review

 The weaknesses of the Articles of Confederation had significant long-term consequences for the United States.
 It became evident that a stronger federal government was necessary to resolve issues such as interstate disputes, diplomatic relations, and financial instability.
 These challenges under the Articles led to the Constitutional Convention in 1787 and eventually to the drafting and ratification of the U.S. Constitution, creating a new framework for American governance.

-"Weaknesses of the Articles" appears in:
+"Weaknesses of the Articles" also found in: